-Neck Pain can results from various underlying pathologies, some serious and some benign.
+Neck Pain can result from various underlying pathologies, some serious and some benign.
 Causes may include injury or trauma, chronic wear and tear and infection.
 The anatomy of the neck includes seven cervical vertebrae separated by intervertebral disks, eight cervical nerves as well as cartilage and ligaments.

 A diagnosis is established through a careful history and physical examination, often in conjunction with imaging studies including x-rays, CT scans or MRIs.
 Diagnoses include myofascial pain, torticollis, cervical spondylosis, cervical myelopathy and facet arthropathy.

 One of the common sources of back pain is the facet joint.
 Another common source is a bulging or herniated intervertebral disk.
 The disk may impinge or leak irritating substance around a nerve root, causing shooting pain down the leg.
 This is commonly referred to as sciatica.
-Treatment depends on the diagnosis and may involve targeted injections performed by specialty trained spine physicians.
+Treatment depends on the diagnosis and may involve targeted injections performed by specially trained spine physicians.
 Let us help you diagnose and manage your chronic back pain.

 The shoulder is composed of several joints, ligaments, tendons and muscles.
 A variety of conditions can cause pain in the shoulder and disrupt its normal motion.
 Sports injuries, accidents, trauma and degenerative changes over time can lead to pain and dysfunction.
 The main bones of the shoulder include the humerus, the clavicle and the scapula.
 The main joints are the AC, or acromioclavicular joint, and the scapula.
 The rotator cuff tendons provide motion to the shoulder.
 Injury or damage to any of the four tendons that make up the rotator cuff can impair motion at the shoulder.